How to use the µTest++ Testing Framework

 Namespaces

-The definitions are grouped in several namespaces below micro_os_plus
+The definitions are organised within several namespaces under micro_os_plus

 :